isomerpages/mlaw-cmc/index.md

         - title: what is mediation
           description: ""
           url: /apply-for-mediation/the-mediation-process/
-        - title: Why use mediation
+        - title: Why choose mediation
           description: ""
           url: /publications/whats-new/
-        - title: When you should use mediation
+        - title: When is mediation suitable
           description: ""
           url: /apply-for-mediation/ways-to-apply-for-mediation/
         - title: How to apply